Christopher Reeve Endowment Award

 The research activities of the Spinal Cord Research Center have received national and international recognition as well as support from the National Institutes of Health and private foundations such as the Christopher Reeve Paralysis Foundation, the Eastern Paralyzed Veterans Association, The Craig Neilsen Foundation and the International Spinal Cord Research Trust.
 Additionally, there is a growing partnership with biotechnology companies interested in spinal cord repair.

 The Christopher Reeve Endowment Award, with a startup fund of about $200,000, will be administered as a part of the Drexel University Pooled Endowment Funds.
-The selection of recipients will be based on scientific merit. and the call for competitive applications will be announced later this year.
+The award is only available to internal candidates, who will be notified when the application cycle opens.
+The selection of recipients will be based on scientific merit.

 Back to Top